gayanvoice/android-animations-kotlin/README.md

 ## Develop the library

+1. Select `Git` from `Check out project from Version Control` in your Android Studio
+2. Paste the repository url and click `Clone` button
+3. Click `Yes` to open the repository
+4. `Build` using the latest `Gradle` version

+Go to https://github.com/gayankuruppu/android-vpn-client-ics-openvpn#develop see the steps

 ## Thanks
-This library is based on https://github.com/daimajia/AndroidViewAnimations and the Kotlin version of this library is available in  https://github.com/gayankuruppu/android-view-animations-kotlin
+This library is based on https://github.com/daimajia/AndroidViewAnimations and the Java version of this library is available in  https://github.com/gayankuruppu/android-view-animations-java